-The map indicates that there was a dwelling at the front of Lot 27 (114 Walworth Street) with an extension at the rear.
-As in 1887 there were no other structures on the lot.
+The map indicates that there was a dwelling at the front of Lot 26 (112 Walworth Street) with a frame structure at the rear lot line.
+This building is most probably the same structure seen on the 1887 map, but it appears smaller; however, the tax assessment records do indicate that two houses were located on the lot.
 The 1893 map indicates that Walworth Street was served by a 6" water main and a sewer.